 She was a member of the quartet of clarinet “Ebanos de La Habana” for five years and also worked with the “Camerata Romeu” Orchestra, the Opera and Ballet Orchestra of Cuba and the National Symphony Orchestra of Cuba as a Bb Clarinet and Bass Clarinet.
 She also worked as a clarinet teacher at the Conservatory of Music Guillermo Tomas and received a pedagogical training with a Teaching Assistanship at Cambridge Upper School.

-Currently, she holds her own Clarinet Studio, an educator at Walpole High School in MA and a founding member of the "Four Beats Clarinet Quartet".
+Currently, she holds her own Clarinet Studio, an educator at Walpole High School and Milton Public Schools in MA and a founding member of the "Four Beats Clarinet Quartet".